What is recurring giving?

 For donors, it makes the donation experience easier, more predictable, and more convenient.

 We’ll go over all the benefits of recurring giving below, but for now, know that both organizations and donors can benefit from recurring giving.

 What are the benefits of recurring giving?

-As I mentioned above, it’s a useful and helpful tool for organizations, but beyond that, it benefits your donors.
+Recurring giving is a tool that has several benefits packed in.
+As mentioned above, it’s a useful and helpful tool for organizations, but beyond that, it benefits your donors.